ams119/CMEEThesis/README.md

 Maximum Daily Temperature and Daily Precipitation data is provided by NOAA/OAR/ESRL PSD, Boulder, Colorado, USA from their website.

-Temperature data should be downloaded as netCDF files from ftp://ftp.cdc.noaa.gov/Datasets/cpc_global_temp/ and stored in Data/tmax/
+Temperature data should be downloaded as netCDF files from ftp://ftp.cdc.noaa.gov/Datasets/cpc_global_temp/ and stored in a directory called Data/tmax/

-Precipitation  data should be downloaded as netCDF files from ftp://ftp.cdc.noaa.gov/Datasets/cpc_global_precip/ and stored in Data/precip/
+Precipitation  data should be downloaded as netCDF files from ftp://ftp.cdc.noaa.gov/Datasets/cpc_global_precip/ and stored in a directory called Data/precip/

 Abundance data was sourced from the VectDyn database, which is part of the VectorByte data platform (www.vectorbyte.org).
 The dataset used in this project can be accessed [here](ww) and should be stored in Data/